Bar Blenders Buyers' Guide

 One of the most vital pieces of equipment behind the bar is a quality commercial blender.
-Whether your bar offers potent potables or more healthful libations, a blender will help you craft signature margaritas, daiquiris, smoothies, and frappuccinos.
-If you want a blender that will provide you with consistent results, you’ll need to consider a number of different options to ensure that your blender lives up to your expectations, year after year.
+Whether your bar is a destination for potent potables or more healthful libations, a blender will help you craft signature margaritas, daiquiris, smoothies, and iced coffee drinks.
+If you want one that will consistently give you the results you need, you should consider a number of different options to ensure it can live up to your expectations, batch after batch.

-Arguably, the most important thing to consider when choosing a blender is the amount of power the machine will have.
-If you will be serving a good number of frozen drinks, you’ll need a machine that has the power to crush ice routinely.
-A blender with a motor smaller than 2 HP can produce lumpy results and can potentially burn out from overwork.
-Units with lower HP will be best suited for blended concoctions that don’t require crushed ice.
-However, it is important to remember that the higher the horsepower, the louder the unit will be, an important consideration when using these units front of house.
+One of the first factors to consider as you choose a bar blender is the horsepower of each model's motor.
+If you will be serving a high volume of frozen drinks, you’ll need a machine that has the power to crush ice routinely.
+A blender with a motor smaller than 2 HP can produce lumpy results and potentially burn out from being overworked.
+Units with lower horsepower ratings will be best suited for blended concoctions that don’t require crushed ice.
+However, it is important to remember that the higher the horsepower, the louder the unit will be, an important consideration to make if you're choosing a blender for the front of the house.

 - Plastic containers are typically the most economical way to go when choosing a blender container.
-Polycarbonate containers are lightweight and resist breaking.
+Polycarbonate containers are lightweight and highly durable.
 They may stain or scratch over time, but are typically easy to clean.
-With the current concerns surrounding plastic use in food preparation and storage, a container made of copolyester, a BPA-free plastic, is an option that is still highly durable and resists scratches.
-Another great feature of a plastic container is that you can see the contents while they blend, making it easier to judge when a drink is at the proper consistency.
+Copolyester, another rugged, scratch-resistant plastic, is a common BPA-free alternative.
+Another great feature of plastic containers is that you can see the contents while they blend, making it easier to judge when a drink has reached its proper consistency.

-- Stainless steel containers are extremely durable, but the contents are not visible as they blend.
-They tend to be thinner than their glass counterparts, so they may be less strenuous with repetitive use.
-Their slick appearance may also be ideal with today’s trendy décor.
+- Stainless steel containers are extremely durable, but do not keep their contents visible as they blend.
+They tend to be thinner than their glass counterparts, so they may have shorter service lives under repeated use, but they stand up better when they're dropped.
+The sleek appearance of stainless steel may also be in line with trendy bar décor.

-- Glass containers can also add an air of elegance to your décor.
-Typically made of heavy, tempered glass, these containers resist breaking and cracking and will not become cloudy or discolored from scratches.
-While they may be slightly heavier, they will also last a long time, won’t stain, and will allow you to monitor the consistency of the contents within.
+- Glass containers, typically made of heavy, tempered glass, resist breaking and cracking and will not become cloudy or discolored from scratches.
+While they may be slightly heavier that the alternatives, they will also last a long time, won’t stain, and will allow you to monitor the consistency of the contents within.

 Capacity and Speed Options

-The standard size of the container for a commercial bar blender is 64 ounces, but a number of models offer varying sizes.
+The standard capacity for a commercial blender container is 64 ounces, but a number of models offer different sizes.
 Smaller containers that are 32, 40, 44, and 48 ounces are ideal for smaller batches of frozen or blended drinks.
-A few models have containers that can hold from 82 ounces up to a gallon, which will be useful when serving mega-sized margaritas.
+A few models have containers that can hold from 82 ounces up to a gallon and a half, which are useful for serving up batches of mega-sized margaritas.

 Most of these blenders have one, two, or three speed settings, but others have variable, programmable speeds with as many as 93 intervals.
-Being able to switch between speeds will be helpful when adding fruit or ice to your liquid base.
-Ice may require higher speeds, while liquids and powders will blend well at low speeds.
+Programmable blenders let you dial in a procedure for each drink on the menu, while being able to switch between speeds is helpful when adding fruit or ice to your liquid base.
+Crushing ice requires higher speeds, while liquids and powders will blend better at low speeds.

 Features to Consider

-Bar blenders are notoriously noisy, given their high-powered motors.
-Most top vendors offer blenders with sound enclosures to keep the noise level to a minimum for front-of-house applications.
+Bar blenders are notoriously noisy due to their high-powered motors.
+Most vendors offer blenders with sound enclosures to keep the noise level to a minimum for front-of-house applications.

-Many commercial blenders have simple on/off operation, while some offer a pulse function to give more precise blending for some contents.
-Some will also have a timer, so a barkeep can prepare glasses and perform other tasks while the drinks whir to the desired texture.
+Many commercial blenders have simple On/Off operation, while some offer a pulse function to give users precision control.
+Some will also have a timer, so a barkeep can take care of other tasks while the drinks whir to the desired texture.

-In-counter blenders are built into your bar to add more stability to the unit and help create a streamlined appearance to your bar.
-Models with ice shavers can help create smoother drinks by breaking large hunks of ice down into manageable sizes, without totally wearing out your blender.
+In-counter blenders are built into your bar to protect the equipment and help give a streamlined appearance to your bar.
+Built-in blenders also tend to be less noisy than their standalone kin.
+Models with ice shavers can help create smoother drinks by breaking large chunks of ice down into manageable sizes, taking that strain off your blender.
 A shaver is also an ideal way to provide shaved ice that certain mixed drinks call for.